bittersweet/ikbenbitterzoet.com/_posts/2010-09-18-multiple-file-upload-with-plupload.markdown

 ---
 layout: post
 title: Multiple file upload with PLupload
-intro: How to get multiple file uploading working with PLupload and Rails 3
 ---

 [Plupload][] is gathering steam lately and I had a need for a easy multiple file